 5pm Jan 1, 2026 here I am on the deck, its 18 degrees out having my first cigar of 2026, a HC White.
 Smooth, easy consistant draw and won’t break the budget!

-Cigar History
+Cigar History and tips

 The History of Cigars: When Were Cigars Invented?